MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-work-with-model-relationships.md

     ![](../Labs/images/work-with-model-relationships-image21.png)

-2. In the formula bar (located beneath the ribbon), replace the text with the following measure definition, and then press **Enter**.
+2. In./e formula bar (located beneath the ribbon), replace the text with the following measure definition, and then press **Enter**.

     *Tip: All formulas are available to copy and paste from the **D:\fabric\Allfiles\Labs\15\Assets\Snippets.txt**.*